enzofali/The-Ultimate-Google-TensorFlow-Developer-Certificate-Exam-Study-Guide/README.md

 #### Deeper Dive into Tensorflow Developer Certificate Specialization

 We will be particularly interested in further developing the material given in this specialization.
-That is because the Google TensorFlow Developer Certification exam forms its bases on this specialization, so completing it is crucial.
+That is because the Google TensorFlow Developer Certification exam is based on this specialization, so completing it is crucial.
 All the material listed below is available in the Deep Learning AI public repo: [DeepLearning.AI TensorFlow Developer Public Repo](https://github.com/https-deeplearning-ai/tensorflow-1-public).
 Below you can see all the notebooks given in the courses, excluding their weekly assignments, which are a good practice resource for exam preparation.

 Finally, the ⭐ indicates the **highly recommended** notebooks to review before taking the exam.
 Try to focus on implementing and writing the models on your own, tuning the hyperparameters, and enhancing the model predictions with the corresponding datasets, like manually defining the learning rate decay.
 These notebooks are a faithful representation of how the exam exercises are developed, so it's important to achieve good results in their corresponding metrics.